 1. THREATEN TO LEAVE YOUR KIDS BEHIND

 We’ve all been there: It’s time to leave the park and your kids just won’t go.
 They run; they hide; they refuse.
 And you become more and more frustrated and angry.
-It’s tempting to take this tack when your kids just won’t get on board with what you’re trying to do (especially if they’re throwing a full-fledged tantrum), but the threat of abandonment -- it doesn’t matter if you would never act on it -- is deeply damaging to children.
+It’s tempting to take this tack when your kids just won’t get on board with what you’re trying to do (especially if they’re throwing a full-fledged tantrum), but the threat of abandonment—it doesn’t matter whether you would never act on it—is deeply damaging to children.

-So, next time you’re tempted to respond to refusals or tantrums with “I’m leaving,” try explaining the situation to your child in simple terms -- or, at least, waiting out the tears with him (they will pass), and then proceeding on.
-If it’s about time to leave the park (and your child is old enough), prepare him for the transition, since transitions are notoriously difficult for kids.
-Try saying something like, “Oliver, it’s getting to be dinner time, so we’re going to start packing up in five minutes.”
+So next time you’re tempted to respond to refusals or tantrums with “I’m leaving,” try explaining the situation to your child in simple terms—or, at least, waiting out the tears with him (they will pass), and then proceeding on.
+If it’s about time to leave the park (and your child is old enough), prepare him for the transition, because transitions are notoriously difficult for kids.
+Try saying something like, “Oliver, it’s getting to be dinnertime, so we’re going to start packing up in five minutes.”
 Then alert him at the four-, three-, two-, and one-minute marks, so he’s aware of what’s coming.
 The same type of negotiating can work if your child is screaming in the grocery cart because he’s sick of doing errands: Counting down the number of items you still need before “Mommy time” is over and it’s park or play time can be a good way to help your child feel involved and aware of the plan.
 For younger children, distraction (“Look at that big dog/red truck out there!”) is likely your best defense.